Loudbooks/PasteBook/README.md

 By default, PasteBook will run on port 8080.

-- `TITLE` - The title to be used around PasteBook.
-- `DESCRIPTION` - The description to be used in embeds and on the home page of PasteBook.
+- `TITLE` - The title to be used in the browser tab.
 - `DISABLE_NEW` - Disables the new paste page.
 API is still accessible.
 - `FAVICON_URL` - The URL that the favicon will be provided with.
 - `MAX_PAYLOAD_SIZE` - The maximum paste size in megabytes.